Getting a new DSLR or a mirrorless camera is only the first step to becoming a photography enthusiast.

 As mentioned previously, high-resolution images take up space.
 A lot of space, in fact.
 So a big storage space is needed if you want to keep as many of your amazing photos as possible or if you plan on keeping all your RAW files.
 An external hard drive can act as both storage and backup, especially if you’re storing your photos in your computer as well.

 What’s great is that external hard drives are getting bigger (in terms of storage capacity), smaller (in terms of physical size), and cheaper (you can take that literally).
 So you don’t have to spend a lot of money to get a 1TB or 2TB hard drive.

 6. Remote shutter release

 For long exposure shots, a remote release is especially helpful.
 With a remote shutter release, you can take shots without subjecting your equipment to the dreaded camera shake.
 Some newer cameras have built apps with a remote shutter release functionality, but if yours doesn’t come with one, you can always buy a separate accessory.

 7. Spare battery

-One of the most annoying things to happen to any photographer on a mission to take amazing photos is for their equipment to run out juice.
+One of the most annoying things to happen to any photographer on a mission to take amazing photos is for their equipment to run out of juice.
 When it comes to photography, it’s always better to be prepared.

-The camera accessories mentioned above covers just the tip of the iceberg when it comes to photography gear.
+The camera accessories mentioned above cover just the tip of the iceberg when it comes to photography gear.
 As you go further along your journey, you’ll definitely want and need other types of accessories like pro lenses, lens filters, lens hoods, reflectors, and so on.
 All these accessories will definitely cost you quite a sum, so it’s always advisable to do your research to ensure that you’re getting the right gear and the best bang for your buck.